WordPress/action-wp-playground-pr-preview/README.md

 ```

 When `blueprint-url` is set, you can omit `plugin-path`, `theme-path`, and `blueprint`—the action links directly to the remote blueprint via `?blueprint-url=...`.

-### Plugin or theme repository with a CI build

-See the [preview-in-playground-button-built-artifact-example](#advanced-testing-built-ci-artifacts) section below for an example of how to test built artifacts in WordPress Playground.

 ### Customize the preview button/comment